 No one is saying you need all ten of these styles.
 Hardly.
-But like shoes and boots, some styles of sweaters are better for some scenarios, while other styles excel in other areas.
-In general, sweaters can be one of the easiest ways to elevate an outfit, bridging the gap between casual and formal.
-Sometimes, it merely complements a look, and other times, it completely makes a statement.
-Talk about versatile.
+But like shoes and boots, some styles of sweaters are better for some scenarios, while other styles excel at other times.
+Sweaters can be one of the easiest ways to elevate an outfit, bridging the gap between casual and formal.
 We’re going to do a deep dive today about the different types of men’s sweaters, along with some of the pros and cons that accompany them.
-Watch out, it’s about to get a little SWAZY in here!

 Pros: The foundation.
 Super versatile.
 As classic as it gets.
 Can be dressed up or down.
 Widely available at numerous price points, from cheap to pricey, in tons of different fabrics (from cotton to cashmere).
 Different styles of knit, from slim and smooth to chunky cable, can totally change the look and feel of the sweater.